PawseySC/supercomputing-user-training/refresher-bash-shell-basics/bash-shell-basics.md

 cd ..
 ```

-If you also want to compress the tarball to reduce its size, add the option `z` to the commands above, and use the conventional extension `.tar.gz`:
+If you also want to compress the tarball to reduce its size, add the option `z` to the commands above, and use the conventional extension `.tar.gz` (or `.tgz`):

 ```
 $ tar czf archive2.tar.gz file* dir*